 In addition, apps can only perform background processing through system-provided APIs.
 This allows apps to continue to function without degrading performance or dramatically impacting battery life.

-Address Space Layout Randomization (ASLR) helps protect against the exploitation of memory corruption bugs.
-Built-in apps use ASLR to help randomize all memory regions upon launch.
-In addition to work upon launch, ASLR randomly arranges the memory addresses of executable code, system libraries, and related programming constructs, further reducing the likelihood of many exploits.
+Address Space Layout Randomisation (ASLR) helps protect against the exploitation of memory corruption bugs.
+Built-in apps use ASLR to help randomise all memory regions upon launch.
+In addition to work upon launch, ASLR randomly arranges the memory addresses of executable code, system libraries and related programming constructs, further reducing the likelihood of many exploits.
 For example, a return-to-libc attack attempts to trick a device into executing malicious code by manipulating memory addresses of the stack and system libraries.
-Randomizing the placement of these makes the attack more difficult to execute, especially across multiple devices.
-Xcode, and the iOS or iPadOS development environments, automatically compile third-party programs with ASLR support turned on.
+Randomising the placement of these makes the attack more difficult to execute, especially across multiple devices.
+Xcode and the iOS or iPadOS development environments automatically compile third-party programs with ASLR support turned on.

 Execute Never feature

 Further protection is provided by iOS and iPadOS using ARM’s Execute Never (XN) feature, which marks memory pages as non-executable.
 Memory pages marked as both writable and executable can be used only by apps under tightly controlled conditions: The kernel checks for the presence of the Apple-only dynamic code-signing entitlement.
 Even then, only a single